Taking care of yourself

 Check to see if your workplace has an Employee Assistance Program (EAP).
 Many EAP programs offer support and counselling (often on-line or in-person).
 Any contact you make through your EAP is confidential.

-Postpartummen.com has information for dads who may be feeling blue or may be experiencing Postpartum Depression.
+Postpartummen.com Information for dads who may be feeling blue or may be experiencing Postpartum Depression.

 See our Community Resources Page for more information about services.